JRGInc/2019-Water-Meter/README.md

 ## Train TensorFlow Inception v4 Model for Image Classification

 A dedicated Ubuntu computer with nVidia GPU should be set aside for this step.
 With 145,000 training images, training time has been observed to take 18 hours.
-More and larger image sizes will significantly increase training time.
+More images and larger image sizes will significantly increase training time.

 1. Code must be downloaded to the proper location and additional directories setup as noted above.
 2. If using a dedicated computer, images located in the ```/opt/Janus/WM/data/images/15--train``` and ```/opt/Janus/WM/data/images/16--valid``` directories must be copied to the identical location on the dedicated computer.